Biotech Gene Therapy Names Juno, Kite, And bluebird bio Still Have Room To Run

 Most gene therapy products are in the pre-clinical or clinical research stage.
 To-date, there are only five marketed drugs, namely Glybera, Neovasculogen, Gendicine, Rexin-G, and Oncorine.
 However, these products constitute very little revenue for the gene therapy market.
 Most revenue for the gene therapy market is generated from products used in clinical trials.

-Need for gene therapy: It is estimated that, approximately 5% of the global population suffers from a rare disease and half of the global population affected by rare diseases are children, making rare disease treatment a concern for children across the globe.
-There are about 7,000 known rare diseases that comprise the most complex healthcare challenges for researchers and health professionals -- with most being difficult to diagnose due heterogeneity in disease epidemiology.
+Need for gene therapy: It is estimated that approximately 5% of the global population suffers from a rare disease, and half of the global population affected by rare diseases are children, making rare disease treatment a concern for children across the globe.
+There are about 7,000 known rare diseases that comprise the most complex healthcare challenges for researchers and health professionals - with most being difficult to diagnose due to heterogeneity in disease epidemiology.

-Rare diseases that affect 200,000 people in the US (as per the FDA definition) and a similar percentage in Europe are typically genetic in nature, and thus present a significant unmet need for potential regimes in the market.
+Rare diseases that affect 200,000 people in the US (as per the FDA definition) and a similar percentage in Europe are typically genetic in nature and, thus, present a significant unmet need for potential regimes in the market.

 As per World Health Organization, 80% of rare diseases are caused due to genetic abnormality and are inherited for generations.
-Approximately 5% of the rare diseases have a treatment and most of the current therapeutic approaches include gene therapy and cell therapy.
+Approximately 5% of the rare diseases have a treatment, and most of the current therapeutic approaches include gene therapy and cell therapy.
 A significant gap between demand and supply of rare disease drugs is expected to create a massive opportunity for manufacturers and researchers in the area of rare disease treatment.

 How Does Gene Therapy Work?